 Personalisation is a hot topic in eCommerce.
-And as consumers' expectations continue to get higher every year, we've rounded up 3 email campaigns that leverage personalisation and social proof to help you convert more shoppers this Q4.
+And as consumers' expectations continue to get higher every year, we've rounded up 3 email campaigns that leverage personalisation and social proof to help you convert more shoppers.

 As the eCommerce space continues to become oversaturated with buying options for shoppers, you might be wondering what you can do stand out against your competition.